 I. Follow Christ’s example of love (1-2)

-Matthew 5:48 – Be perfect as your heavenly Father is perfect.
+Matthew 5:48 – Be perfect, therefore, as your heavenly Father is perfect.

-1 John 4:11 – Since God loved us, we also ought to love one another.
+1 John 4:11 – Dear friends, since God so loved us, we also ought to love one another.

-1 Peter 4:8 – Above all, love each other deeply because love covers a multitude of sins.
+1 Peter 4:8 – Above all, love each other deeply, because love covers over a multitude of sins.